bateman/filebotology/README.md

 At the moment the script is set to download subtitles in srt format only from [OpenSubitles.org] (www.opensubtitles.org), using hash-based matching.

 ## CLI execution
 To run it from the command line, excute the script with the `-h` flag to print the following help menu.
+Please, note that the first two options `-t` and `-p` are mandatory.
 ```
 -t type      Sets the type of media to scan.
 Allowed values are 'tv' or 'movie'.
 -p path      Sets the path where to look for media.
 No default value is set.